cesarlmt27/discord-bot/README.md

 # Discord bot for Minecraft servers' control
-> Python implementation of a Discord bot to control your Minecraft servers, using the subprocess module to execute bash commands in a Linux PC (only tested in Ubuntu Server).
+> Python implementation of a Discord bot to control your Minecraft servers using the subprocess module to execute bash commands on a Linux PC (only tested on Ubuntu Server).

 ## Table of Contents